gbif/hp-gb32/travel-accommodation.md

 ## Hotels
 The Governing Board meeting attendees are asked to organize their own accommodation.

 There are a number of hotels located in close vicinity of the GB29 event locations.
-The below hotels ae within walking distance of the meeting venue.
+The below hotels are within walking distance of the meeting venue.

 Early booking is advised.